DewofyourYouth/dew-blog/content/post/elixir-cheatsheet/index.md

 ---
 title: "Elixir Cheatsheet"
-description: Some Elixir basics.
+description: Some Elixir basics (work in progress).
 date: 2024-06-02T16:31:26+03:00
 image: potion.jpg
-draft: true
+draft: false
 ---

 I've been trying to play around with Elixir, I've decided to make a little cheatsheet to remember the basics.